We love a sweatshirt. We’ve designed a few over the years (Rainbow, Apollon, Apollon pour hommes, Zèbre, Lion, Patricia…) and sewn even more of them…

-We have selected 10 ways to customise your Apollon sweatshirt.
-Because, when you sew, the best thing is to be able to make unique garments that fit your body, style and tastes.
-In the past 3 years, we have seen quite a few I AM Apollon being made.
+In the past years we’ve seen quite a few I AM sweatshirts on social media.
 All different, all beautiful.
-Some of you have even made alterations to the base pattern and added some extra details.
+Some have even made alterations to the original patterns and added some extra details.
 We have selected 10 ideas to inspire you to do the same.

 @yum007 has embroidered using golden threads on her black sweatshirt